pbbwfc/ScidNET/README.md

 ## Using

-To get started please download the code and build the .DLL.
+To get started, please download the zip from the latest release.
+Then extract and use with the sample scripts.

 ## Developing